tildearrow/furnace/doc/7-systems/virtual-boy.md

     - `0` and `8` are "speed 0" - modulation is ineffective.
     - no, you can't really do Yamaha FM using this.
   - only in channel 5.
+  - IMPORTANT: if the modulation ends, you will not be able to trigger another envelope until you reset the channel's phase! (this is a Virtual Boy hardware bug)
+    - setting a phase reset macro at the beginning will do.
 - `15xx`: **set modulation wave.**
   - `xx` points to a wavetable. range is `0` to `FF`.
   - this is an alternative to setting the modulation wave through the instrument.